9/9

 Arrival Timing

 It is best for you to arrive to the funeral early (if possible), before the funeral service begins, or stay late after the service concludes in order to take your photographs.
 This allows you to capture images of the flowers, cards, and overall venue decor discretely without disturbing mourners during the ceremony and viewing.
 Taking photographs during the actual service is never appropriate as it detracts focus from honouring the deceased and paying respects to the grieving family members.
 By photographing the details either before guests arrive or after they leave, you can document the arrangements while still upholding the solemnity that a funeral service deserves.
+I always suggest to my customers, back in the days of owning the shop, that arriving a little early gives you a quiet moment to reflect and take a photo without feeling rushed or intrusive.

 Unobtrusive Approach